splatpope/love2d-fftvis/README.md

 # love2d-fftvis
 ![Screenshot](https://i.imgur.com/pwZVgb3.png)
-FFTVis a simple music player with a built in FFT calculator, designed to be used in music visualization.
+FFTVis a simple love2d module using luafft, designed to be used in music visualization.

-It comes as a module exposing all the relevant fft options as well as some spectrum related attributes and functions.
+It exposes all the relevant fft options as well as some spectrum related attributes and functions.

 # Dependencies
 You'll need to install the following dependencies: